 Committing any act of fraud, embezzlement, larceny, or misappropriation of

-any funds or property or other item of value belonging to PASS.
+any funds, property, or other item of value belonging to PASS.

 Section 2.
-Any member may lodge charges of misconduct against any Officer of the Chapter as defined in Section 1 of this Article.
+Any member may lodge misconduct charges against any Chapter Officer as defined in Section 1 of this Article.

 Section 3.
-All charges shall be submitted in writing within thirty (30) days of the alleged offense and shall contain a detailed statement of the facts of which the charges are based.
-The charges shall define the specific act alleged which constitutes the misconduct and shall include the date, place, and persons involved in the misconduct.
+All charges shall be submitted in writing within thirty (30) days of the alleged offense and shall contain a detailed statement of the facts on which the charges are based.
+The charges shall define the specific act alleged which constitutes the misconduct and shall include the date, place, and persons involved.
 Charges should state the nature of the violation alleged and shall refer to the specific Article and Section of the PASS Constitution or these By-Laws that have been violated.
 The charging member shall sign and date the written statement.

 Section 4.
 The charges shall be served upon the officer, with a copy to the Chapter Executive Board.
 A hearing shall be held at the next Chapter Executive Board meeting or at another time and place as determined by the Chapter Executive Board.
-The Executive Board shall give the Officer an opportunity to defend him/herself against the charges and shall in all instances afford the Officer a full and fair hearing.
+The Executive Board shall give the Officer an opportunity to defend him/herself against the charges and shall, in all instances, afford the Officer a full and fair hearing.

 Section 5.
-In the event the Executive Board rules to impeach, the Board's findings shall be presented to the membership of the Chapter in a mail referendum.
+In the event the Executive Board rules to impeach, the Board's findings shall be presented to the membership of the Chapter in an electronic ballot.
 The accused Officer will be given an opportunity to provide a statement to be included with the ballot.
-If two-thirds (2/3) of the ballots cast are in favor of a guilty finding, the Officer shall be removed from office forthwith, and the vacancy shall be filled in accordance with Article VI.
+If two-thirds (2/3) of the ballots cast favor a guilty finding, the Officer shall be removed from office forthwith, and the vacancy shall be filled per Article VI.

 Article VIII.
 Chapter Officer Elections